Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Setup

+We compare our method against three other strategies for creating an efficiency-accuracy Pareto curve: Fixed, Stochastic, and FiLM.

-\textbf{Baseline Method}.
-We train a set of conventional UNet models with fixed rescaling factors.
-These networks are identical to the primary network, but are trained without a hypernetwork and instead use a fixed ratio of~$\varphi$.
-We train baseline models at 0.05 rescaling factor increments for the OASIS datasets from 0 to 1, and at 0.1 increments for the OxfordPets and CUBBirds datasets from 0 to 0.6.
+\textbf{Fixed}.
+We train a set of conventional U-Net models with fixed rescaling factors.
+These are identical to the primary network, and are trained using a fixed rescaling factor~$\varphi$ (i.e., no hypernetwork is used).
+We train several baseline models at 0.05 rescaling factor increments from 0 to 0.5.

-\textbf{Evaluation}.
-We evaluate each segmentation method using the Dice score~\citep{dice1945measures}, which quantifies the overlap between two regions and is widely used in the segmentation literature.
-Dice is expressed as

-where~$y$ is the ground truth segmentation map and~$\hat{y}$ is the predicted segmentation map.
-A Dice score of 1 indicates perfectly overlapping regions, while 0 indicates no overlap.
-For datasets with more than one label, we average the Dice score across all foreground labels.

-For each experimental setting we train five replicas with different random seeds and report mean and standard deviation.
-Once trained, we use the hypernetwork to evaluate a range of~$\varphi$, using 0.01 intervals.
-This is more fine-grained than is feasible for the UNet baseline because all evaluations use the same model, whereas the UNet baseline requires training separate models for each rescaling factor.

-\textbf{Training}.
-We train the networks using a categorical cross-entropy loss.
-We found alternative choices of loss function, such as a soft Dice-score loss, led to similar results in all tasks.
-We use the Adam optimizer~\citep{adam} and train networks until the loss in the validation set stops improving.
-For networks trained on OASIS brains, we sample the rescaling hyperparameter~$\varphi$ from $\mathcal{U}(0, 1)$, and for the CUBBirds and OxfordPets datasets, we sample $\varphi$ from the prior distribution $\mathcal{U}(0, 0.6)$.
-Because of the large number of features in the CUBBirds and OxfordPets models, we limit the prior so that the segmentation models do not exceed available GPU memory.
-We provide additional platform and reproducibility details in the appendix, and the code for our method is available at \url{https://github.com/JJGO/amortized-feature-scaling}.
+\textbf{Stochastic}.
+In recent work, convolutional networks were trained with a stochastic rescaling factor, leading to improved generalization~\cite{kuen2018stochastic}.
+We incorporate a standard U-Net baseline, where scale factor~$\varphi$ is stochastically sampled during training.
+Under this setting, a single model is learned, whose parameters~$\theta$ are optimized to work with all possible rescaling factors within the sampled range.

+\textbf{FiLM} Feature-wise Linear Modulation (FiLM) layers are a conditioning mechanism for convolutional models~\cite{dumoulin2018feature,perez2018film}.
+FiLM modules map an input~$z$ to a series of multiplicative and additive vectors~$\gamma$ and~$\beta$ that are used to affinely transform the intermediate feature maps at different points of the network.
+Recent work has used this mechanism to learn models in a amortized way, by stochastically sampling the conditioning input~$z$ during training and thus enabling a Pareto frontier of models~\cite{dosovitskiy2020you}.
+We test a model incorporating FiLM operations after every convolutional operation.
+Similar to our approach, the scale factor~$\varphi$ is stochastically sampled during training, and used to modulate the FiLM modules in the primary network.